How To Get a Freehold Enfranchisement Valuation Calculations

 Step 5: Surveyor Inspects the Property

-The valuation surveyor will conduct a thorough inspection of the building, reviewing key details such as the condition of the property, remaining lease terms, and any factors that may impact the valuation.
-They will also consider relevant legal and financial aspects, such as potential development opportunities or any restrictions affecting the property’s value.
+The valuation surveyor will conduct a full survey of the property to assist with its valuation, reviewing key details such as the condition of the property, remaining lease terms, and any factors that may impact the valuation.
+These ‘factors’ might be related to the length of the lease, possible future development opportunities as well as a number of legal and financial factors.

 Step 6: Receive the Valuation Report